Yes Moulin Rouge! The Musical has opened in London. And it’s bloody amazing.

 A feel-good jukebox of a show, it’s finally showing at the Piccadilly Theatre (with 14 Tony nominations under its belt, and a crazy lineup of talent on stage) after ten years in the US & Australia.
 And boy have all of those practice runs paid off.
 Because it’s basically like a live version of the film, only better (well, different) with a number of fresh, updated lyrics and songs that seamlessly melt into the original score.
 Practically every scene delivers a smile to the mouth, tears to the eyes, or goosebumps to the arms – and at several points all three at the same time.

-The soundtrack somehow packs in an impossible-sounding 71 songs into the show, all woven together with both the score & each other, and they’ll include a great deal of new stuff that’s hit the charts in the two decades since the film came out.
-Yes, two decades.
-Expect Lady Gaga, Katy Perry, Florence and the Machine, Britney, SIA, OutKast, Beyonce, and even one mister Rick Astley to be thrown into the mix.
+Baz Luhrmann’s a producer (he describes himself as “something of an uncle to the project”), it’s directed by Alex Timbers (Golden Globe winner) and everyone on stage – at least on the night that we went – absolutely smashed it, with stand out performances coming from Clive Carter (playing Harold Zidler); Jason Pennycooke (Toulouse-Lautrec) and Liisi LaFontaine as the sparkling diamond, Satine.
+The soundtrack somehow packs in an impossible-sounding 71 songs into the show, all woven together with both the score & each other, including a lot of new stuff that’s hit the charts in the two decades since the film came out.
+Yes, two decades...
+Expect a bit of Lady Gaga, Katy Perry, Florence and the Machine, Britney, SIA, OutKast, Beyonce, and even a spot of Rick Astley to thrown into the mix.

-NOTE: Tickets to Moulin Rouge!
-The Musical are on sale now, with shows starting from 12 November 2021 at the Piccadilly Theatre.
+NOTE: Moulin Rouge!
+The Musical is now playing at the Piccadilly Theatre.
 You can get your tickets right HERE.

 Piccadilly Theatre | 16 Denman St, W1D 7DY